 Austria is a country with a richly woven landscape of nature and culture.

-Bahrain is a small country, which is situated between Saudi Arabia and Qatar.
+Bahrain is a small country in the Middle East, situated between Saudi Arabia and Qatar.

 Bangladesh is not the most obvious destination for TEFL teachers in comparison to its neighbours in South East Asia because the majority of its teachers speak fluent English, but there are still opportunities in this interesting country.

 Officially known as the Kingdom of Belgium (due to its constitutional monarchy), this small country borders France, Germany, Luxembourg and the Netherlands.

 Belize is situated between Mexico and Guatemala but it was a British colony until 1981 and so maintains a feel for its colonial past.

 Can you imagine a country which bases its success on happiness rather than economic indicators?
 Bhutan is that country.

 Bolivia is a country of rugged and remote beauty, a keeper of ancient cultures, and has a rich mixed indigenous community.